wmoore012/Bowtie_Project/README.md

 See the [Design Tokens Reference](docs/design-tokens-reference.html) for the complete visual system specification.

 ## Roadmap (next)
-- Smooth GSAP-level zoom/pan choreography for story transitions.
-- Inline editing of escalation factors + barriers inside Builder mode.
 - Time-travel scrubber that records which barriers were revealed during a workshop.
+- Multi-diagram workspace with version comparison.
+- Collaborative editing with real-time sync.

 ## Scenarios

-This repo ships two professional teaching examples:
+This repo ships a professional teaching example:

-1. **Warehouse Fire Risk** (lithium-ion battery storage) - 16-step narrative
-2. **Highway Driving Risk** (fleet operations) - 20-step narrative

-Both scenarios demonstrate the full incident timeline framework with concrete examples of latent conditions, barrier failures, and human factors analysis.
+**Highway Driving Risk** (fleet operations) - 20-step narrative demonstrating the full incident timeline framework with concrete examples of latent conditions, barrier failures, and human factors analysis.

 Swap in your own scenario by editing `src/domain/scenarios/*`.